North Cumberland OHV Riding Area

 Click for black & white PDF of the OHV Riding Area.
 A detailed color map of the area can be purchased for $6.00 by downloading the WMA map form.

 Public use is allowed during all hunts.
-During daylight hours all users outside of enclosed vehicle or outside of camp must wear, on the upper portion of their body and head, a minimum of 500 square inches of daylight fluorescent orange, visible front and back, during the deer-gun and muzzleloader seasons.
-Use possession or transportation of firearms, bows and arrows or other arms and ammunition is expressly prohibited except when authorized.
-Firearms loaded with ammunition in either the chamber or magazine may not be transported in vehicles.
+During daylight hours all users outside of the enclosed vehicle or outside of camp must wear, on the upper portion of their body and head, a minimum of 500 square inches of daylight fluorescent orange, visible front and back, during the deer/elk-gun and muzzleloader seasons.

 No person shall remove minerals, including coal, trees, plants (including vines), or building stones from the area without specific authorization.
 Detailed WMA and hunting regulations can be found in the current edition of the Tennessee Hunting and Trapping Guide.

-The area wide speed limit is 25 mph.
+The area-wide speed limit is 25 mph.
 Organized competition events for motorized/non-motorized vehicles prohibited.
 Reckless operation of motorized and non-motorized vehicles prohibited.
 Reckless operation is defined as operating a vehicle in a reckless or negligent manner as to endanger the life limb or property of any person.
-Maximum noise limit of 86 dBs for all motorized vehicles measured at 50 feet from the exhaust.
+A maximum noise limit of 86 dB for all motorized vehicles measured at 50 feet from the exhaust.

 Trails are named and numbered with signs at trailheads and confidence markers placed at half-mile intervals.
 Trailhead signs have symbols indicating trail difficulty level and user types allowed.
 Be aware of logging and mining activities as you travel the trails and primitive roads.